The Flash: Tanaka Rei

 The Flash of Earth-D, Rei was a Japanese man who idolized Barry Allen, whose stories only existed in comic books on this world.
 Rei was inspired by Allen to become the Flash, much like Allen was inspired to become the Flash by his idol, Jay Garrick.
 Allen and Rei meet during the "Crisis on Infinite Earths" when Barry is coming back from the 30th century and arrives in the wrong universe.
 As Earth-D was under attack by the shadow demons, Barry called on the Justice League and Tanaka called on the Justice Alliance, his world's version of the Justice League.
 They built a cosmic treadmill and were able to evacuate much of Earth-D's population.
 The Justice League left, but 39 seconds later, Earth-D perished.

 Rei made his only appearance in Legends of the DC Universe: Crisis on Infinite Earths (February 1999).
 The story was written by Marv Wolfman, with art by Paul Ryan (pencils) and Bob McLeod (ink).

 Lia Nelson

-The young, female Flash of the Tangent Universe is not a speedster, but instead "the first child born in space" and a being made up of and able to control light.
-As a side effect, she can move at the speed of light, which actually makes her faster than most of the other Post-Crisis Flashes, with only Wally West having survived a light-speed run without becoming trapped in the Speed Force.
+The young, female Flash of the Tangent Comics Universe is not a speedster, but instead "the first child born in space" and a being made up of and able to control light.
+As a side effect, she can move at the speed of light, which makes her faster than most of the other Post-Crisis Flashes, with only Wally West having survived a light-speed run without becoming trapped in the Speed Force.
 She recently reappeared in Justice League of America (vol. 2) #16, somehow summoned out of the paper "green lantern" of her universe—an artifact that survived the Crisis that erased the Tangent Universe from existence.
 Lia Nelson also appeared in Countdown: Arena, battling two versions of the Flash from other Earths within the Multiverse.
 In the 52-Earth Multiverse, the Tangent Universe is designated Earth-9.